 Come to your consultation with a list of questions and be prepared to discuss your goals and health history.
 Your plastic surgeon will customize the surgery to suit your needs and choose the ideal chin implant to help you reach your cosmetic goals.

-What You Should Expect After the Procedure
+What To Expect After the Chin Augmentation Procedure

 Recovery from chin augmentation surgery is generally very easy.
 The incision should heal quickly, allowing you to get back to your daily routines in no time.
 Still, you should take at least a few days off after your procedure for recovery.